solana-labs/solana/book/src/out-of-order-blocks.md

     * The PoH path to a previous block.

-The golden ticket PoH path must be at most 1 slot longer that the PoH path to the block.
+The golden ticket PoH path must be at most 1 slot longer that the PoH path to the block, and this should only occur if the block is attached to the previous block.
 The reason why the two paths could be different is because Leader 1 may complete the block for slot 1 and Leader 2 may decide to attach block 2 to block 1.

 ### Grinding